-- aplclasses; a sub-directory that contains examples of .NET classes written in APL. - aplscript; a sub-directory that contains APLScript examples. - asp.net; a sub-directory that is mapped to the IIS Virtual Directory dyalog.net, and contains various sample APL Web applications. - winforms; a sub-directory that contains sample applications that use the System.Windows.Forms GUI classes.
+- aplclasses; a sub-directory that contains examples of .NET classes written in APL. - aplscript; a sub-directory that contains APLScript examples. - asp.net; a sub-directory that is mapped to the IIS Virtual Directory dyalog.net, and contains various sample APL Web applications. - winforms; a sub-directory that contains sample applications that use the System.
+Windows.
+Forms GUI classes.

-Configuring the .Net Framework
+Configuring the .NET Framework

-If you have more than one version of the .Net Framework installed, you may select which version APL uses from the .Net Framework tab of the Configuration dialog.
+If you have more than one version of the .NET Framework installed, you may select which version APL uses from the .NET Framework tab of the Configuration dialog.

-This dialog box allows you to specify which version of the .Net Framework you want to use with Dyalog APL.
-It is only necessary to do this if you have more than one version of the .Net Framework installed.
+This dialog box allows you to specify which version of the .NET Framework you want to use with Dyalog APL.

-If Specify .Net Version is selected, APL will display the versions of the .Net Framework that are installed in the combo box below.
+If Specify .Net Version is selected, APL will display the versions of the .NET Framework that are installed in the combo box below.